Pattr/Pattr.github.io/README.md

 You can launch this Portal with a basic Apache distribution (WAMP, LAMP, ...).
 You can also use the Node.JS serve tool.

+### Gulp Integration

+If you are familiar with Gulp, we have implemented few tasks you can use on your local machine :
+* gulp quality : will run the ESLint plugin
+* gulp test:unit : will execute unit tests
+* gulp test:e2e : will execute Integration test (the server has to be up)

 ## Technologies

 This Web Site use the following technologies :